MasterSkepticista/singularity/_posts/2020-10-18-profiling-chrome.md

 Now we're talking.
 You can profile multiple times, without having to write those extra lines of start-stop.

 But we still have some opens:
-1. Every time you create a Timer, you need to supply the "name" of the operation/function.
+1. Every time we create a Timer, you need to supply the "name" of the operation/function.
 This consumes time.
+We will devise a method to "automatically" fill up the name of the function, or, the line number where it gets called.
-2. You cannot "visualize" the flow here.
+2. We cannot "visualize" the flow here.
 The `Main: 4.22ms` includes runtimes of `MatMul` twice.
+    ```bash
+    +--{ start::Main: 0.0ms
+    |---Init vectors: 0.112ms
+    |---MatMul CPU fn body: 1.827ms
+    |---MatMul CPU fn body: 1.642ms
+    +--} stop::Main: 4.422ms
+    ```
     How can you visualize the portion of time consumed within main?
 Sure, you can eyeball it.
-But in complex examples and projects you'll encounter, this gets very difficult very quickly.
+But in complex examples and projects, this gets very difficult very quickly.

+### Part 2.
+Tidying it up
+We'll address the problem of supplying "function/scope name" here.
+It's quite easy.
+I kept this as a separate section, because I learnt few amazing C++ constructs here.